 The Narcotics Anonymous 12 Step approach is based on three guiding principles:

-• Honesty, open-mindedness and a willingness to learn
+- Honesty, open-mindedness, and a willingness to learn are critical.

 The 12 Steps

-The 12 Steps for Narcotics Anonymous is a modified version of the steps used by Alcoholics Anonymous.
+The 12 Steps for Narcotics Anonymous are a modified version of the steps used by Alcoholics Anonymous.
 As with AA, the first step, where members admit they have an addiction problem, is the most important one of all.
-The remaining steps build upon an awareness of powerless to overcome addiction’s control in a person’s life without the help of a Higher Power.
+The remaining steps build upon an awareness of one’s powerlessness to overcome addiction without the help of a Higher Power.

 The 12 Step approach becomes a process where members take moral inventories of their character and their actions.
 Ultimately the program becomes a lifelong journey in which members take whatever steps are necessary to repair the hurt they’ve caused in their own lives as well as in the lives of others.